Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How does Apretude Injectable Suspension work for HIV-1 PrEP?
+How often is Apretude Injectable Suspension given?